anharmonic/anharmonic.github.io/thermal2-manual.md

 Set this to true, when doing a CGP calculation, and the code will write to disk the state of the minimization at each iteration, it will then be able to restart from the last step.
 Set this to .false. will have two effects: 1) the code will ignore any restart information already present on disk and 2) the code will not write restart information on disk.
 Restart information can take quite a bit of space for dense grids.

 #### mfp_cutoff (LOGICAL, default: false)
 Set this variable to true to include scattering with boundary, by cutting off the contribution of all phonon modes with a mean free path (MFP, inverse full linewidth times group velocity) larger than the sample size.
-This approach is simpler than using casimir_scattering, but it assumes that all phonons with a MFP longer than the sample will scatter, and all those shorter will not; i.e. that all phonons with a MFP longer than the sample hav an infinite linewidth; this is only true in the ballistic regime, which is not the aim of this software anyway.
+This approach is simpler than using casimir_scattering, but it assumes that all phonons with a MFP longer than the sample will scatter, and all those shorter will not; i.e. that all phonons with a MFP longer than the sample have an infinite linewidth; this is only true in the ballistic regime, which is not the aim of this software anyway.
 We recommend using casimir_scattering instead.
 This option will use the input variable sample_dir and sample_length_# to determine the cutoff length.
 This option only works for SMA thermal conductivity.

 #### volume_factor (REAL, default: 1)
 A dimensionless parameter to rescale the volume of the crystal unit cell.
 When studying a 2D material, it is useful to normalize the thermal conductivity with the volume of bulk, excluding the vacuum space left between periodic copies of the 2D slab.
 I.e. if the bulk material has an inter-layer spacing of H and you have built your 2D slab geometry with a vacuum distance V, you have to set volume_factor=H/V.